 Making sure you’re covered in case something happens to you or your home is a wise idea.
 All of those numbers added up might seem like a lot, but it’s far better to be prepared when buying a home than to be hit with unexpected expenses.

 Banks tend to be wary of first-time home buyers.
-The most important factor is whether or not you have good credit.
+The most crucial factor is whether or not you have good credit.
 If you have good credit, getting a home loan shouldn’t be difficult.

 If you don’t have good credit, things can get tricky.
 In the case of bad credit, you have three plausible options:

 - You should be willing to pay a higher interest rate.
-Not willing?
+Not prepared?
 Add “fixing credit” to your list.